tdiprima/ML-Python-Projects/docs/Logarithm/Logarithm graph.md

-# 🪜

-One way to represent the concept of logarithm in an image is to visualize it as a ladder.

-The base of the ladder represents the base of the logarithm, and the rungs of the ladder represent the values of the logarithm.

-The higher the rung, the higher the value of the logarithm.

 # 📊

-Another way to represent logarithm as an image is to use a graph with an x-axis and a y-axis.
+One way to represent the concept of logarithm as an image is to use a graph with an x-axis and a y-axis.

 The x-axis represents the input values, and the y-axis represents the logarithmic values.